Zhang Xizhe: Club career

+Beijing Guoan

 Zhang Xizhe started his football career with Beijing Guoan when he made his debut for the club on 30 August 2009 in a 1–1 draw against Shandong Luneng.
 He was then loaned to S.League side Beijing Guoan Talent during the 2010 season.
 He made his debut and scored his first goal for the club on 12 March 2010 in a 3–1 win against Geylang United.
 He returned to Beijing in July 2010 and scored his first goal for the club on 22 August 2010 in a 2–2 draw against Henan Jianye.
 As he grew in experience, he was awarded the Chinese Football Association Young Player of the Year award in the 2012 season.
 The 2013 season was Zhang's breakout season for Beijing, scoring eleven goals and assisting twelve goals in thirty league games.

+VfL Wolfsburg

 On 16 December 2014, Zhang transferred to Bundesliga side VfL Wolfsburg after yet another successful season for Beijing.
 Zhang made his unofficial debut for Wolfsburg during a winter training camp on 14 January 2015 as he came off the bench to assist Bas Dost's second goal in a 4–1 win against Ajax Cape Town.
 Even though he made the matchday squad for several matches, Zhang failed to make a single appearance for Wolfsburg during his time with the club.